Visa - Apply for your Tier 4 visa from OUTSIDE the UK (Entry Clearance)

 Applying for your Tier 4 visa from INSIDE the UK (Leave to Remain)

 All applications for Tier 4 and Tier 4 dependants are now submitted online, using the UKVI online application form.
-The fee is £475 (and £475 for each dependantapplication).
-For Super Priority applications the total fee is the standard fee plus £610 per person.
+The fee is £475 (and £475 for each dependant application).
+For Priority Serivice applications the total fee is the standard fee plus £500 per person and Super Priority applications the total fee is the standard fee plus £800 per person.

 You can only extend your existing visa or switch to this visa if you are already in the UK.
 In order to apply for a new Tier 4 visa in the UK your new course of studies must start no more than 28 days after the end of your current leave.
 If the gap between the end of your current leave and the start of your new course (as stated on your CAS) is longer than 28 days then you must leave the UK and apply from your home country.

 If you are repeating one or more modules you can extend your existing Tier 4 visa to stay in the UK and attend class or repeat your dissertation.
 If you only have exams or coursework re-submission without attendance you must go home before your visa expires and apply for a Short-Term Study visa to return to the UK and complete your studies.
-You can find more information on the short-term study page: https://www.gcu.ac.uk/student/studentlife/international/visaimmigrationsupportandadvice/howtogetadvice/visainformation/shorttermstudyvisa/
+You can find more information on the Short-Term Study page

 Our handy guide to Tier 4 online applications will provide support on how to fill out each section of the online form.
 Please stop when instructed to do so in the guide as your CAS details are provided once the VISA Advisor has checked your answers and all supporting documents are ready to submit.

-The new process requires all applicants to attend an appointment to submit their supporting documents to the Home Office electronically.
-Documents can be uploaded prior to the appointment but all originals should be taken in case of issues.
+The new process requires all applicants to attend an appointment with the UK Visa and Citizenship Application Services (UKVCAS) to submit their supporting documents to the Home Office electronically.
+Documents will be uploaded prior to the appointment but all originals should be taken in case of issues.

-Please note: travel outside the UK before you receive a decision
+Please note: NO travel outside the UK before you receive a decision

 Applicants under the new system keep their passport throughout the application process.
 If you leave the Common Travel Area (the UK, the Republic of Ireland, the Channel Islands and the Isle of Man) and travel on the passport you used in your application before the Home Office makes a decision, you are automatically treated as having withdrawn your application.
-You immigration health surcharge should be refunded, but your application fee will not be refunded.
+Your Immigration Health Surcharge should be refunded, but your application fee will not be refunded.
 You will usually have to make another immigration application before returning to the UK.

 It is important that you speak to an advisor before you withdraw your application as doing so is likely to have consequences both for your current immigration status and for any future immigration you may make.